-Scope - Street Sweeping Scheduled Task in Icompass Maintenance Management System
+Scope - Street Sweeping

-The Commission will expand its present street sweeping program to comply with NJPDES Statewide Basic Requirements (SBRs).
-The street sweeping program will be documented and recorded utilizing Street Sweeping Forms, which are designed for field use by equipment operators.
+The Commission currently performs street sweeping on a biweekly basis, utilizing its own maintenance staff, as a scheduled task in the Commission's I-Compass Maintenance Management System.
+Street sweeping is documented and recorded utilizing Street Sweeping Forms, which are designed for field use by equipment operators.
 Based on permit requirements, the Commission has mapped all paved areas that must be swept on a monthly basis.
 The Commission is responsible for its own monthly street sweeping maintenance.

-The minimum permit requirement entails the monthly sweeping of service areas, maintenance yards, and all commission owned or operated curbed streets (including roads or highways) with storm drains that have a posted speed limit of 35 mph or less.
+The minimum permit requirement entails the monthly sweeping of service areas, maintenance yards, and all Commission owned or operated curbed streets (including roads or highways) with storm drains that have a posted speed limit of 35 mph or less.
 The Street Sweeping Form has been developed for reporting purposes and contains the following information: the date and area of sweeping, the operator's name, and the total miles swept.
 Sweeping volumes are recorded daily.
 The mapping was developed to assist the Commission maintenance staff in scheduling and tracking the sweeping activities.

-Scope - Road Erosion Control Maintenance Scheduled Task in Icompass Maintenance Management System
+Scope - Road Erosion Control Maintenance

 The Commission will use its maintenance staff to monitor the roads and parking areas for erosion problems.
-Roadside inspections will be documented on a Road Erosion Control Maintenance Form.
+Roadside inspections will be documented on a Road Erosion Control Maintenance Form processed through the Commission's work order system.
 The form was developed for inspection documentation and erosion level prioritization purposes.
 Mapping of erosion locations will also help identify negative trends regarding run-off velocities.
 The Commission is required to regularly inspect and maintain the stability of shoulders, embankments, ditches, and soils along these streets to ensure that they are not eroding and contributing to sedimentation of receiving waters.
 All identified erosion problems will be reported and repairs will be scheduled accordingly.
 The Commission's maintenance staff will be assigned to complete minor repairs, while major repairs may require an engineering solution.
-All of the areas identified as having road erosion problems will be repaired in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey.
+All of the areas identified as having road erosion problems will be repaired in accordance with the Standards for Soil Erosion and Sediment Control in New

+Jersey.
 The status of the Road Erosion Maintenance Program will be included in the Annual Report and Certification.
 Incidents of roadside erosion are reported and recorded.